aerospike/aerospike-graph-service/firefly-spark-bulk-loader/README.md

 * Build the `firefly-spark-bulk-loader` jar by running `mvn clean install -DskipTests` in the `firefly` root directory
    - This should build a jar located at `firefly/firefly-spark-bulk-loader/target/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar`
    - The jar prefixed with `original` can be ignored
-* Submit a spark job locally with the following command: `spark-submit --master <SPARK_URL> --conf spark.driver.memory=1g --conf spark.executor.memory=2g --class com.aerospike.firefly.spark.bulkloader.SparkBulkLoader </path/to>/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar -c </path/to>/config.properties`
+* Submit a spark job locally with the following command: `spark-submit --master <SPARK_URL>  --conf spark.driver.cores=1 --conf spark.driver.memory=1gb --conf spark.executor.cores=2 --conf spark.executor.instances=2 --conf spark.executor.memoryOverhead=1g --conf spark.executor.memory=2g --conf spark.task.cpus=1 --conf spark.shuffle.service.enable=true --conf spark.sql.shuffle.partitions=100 --conf spark.default.parallelism=100 --conf spark.memory.fraction=0.6 --conf spark.locality.wait=0 --class com.aerospike.firefly.spark.bulkloader.SparkBulkLoader </path/to>/firefly-spark-bulk-loader-X.Y.Z-SNAPSHOT.jar -c </path/to>/config.properties`
+   - The configuration to achieve maximum parallelism in Spark is achieved by allocating right number of the number of cores per executor, memory per executor and number of partitions (parallelism) for task creation as defined in the link below when running the bulk-loader in AWS.

-#### Running the Bulk Loader on AWS
+#### Running the Bulk Loader in AWS

 Follow the link [here](https://aerospike.atlassian.net/wiki/spaces/PRODUCT/pages/2850324542/Bulk+Loading+Data+using+Firefly+to+Aerospike) to run the bulk loader in AWS